fedoranimus/todoist-api/source/includes/_workflow.md

 ## Errors

-Another improvement in the version 6 of the API is the better and more consistent error reporting.
-So now the server uses the HTTP status codes to indicate result or failure of a request.
+The server uses the HTTP status codes to indicate result or failure of a request.
 And as is usually customary in web servers, a 2xx code indicates success, a 4xx code an error due to incorrect user provided information, and a 5xx code an internal, possibly temporary, error.

 ### Status codes